-Time Frame: Current contract ends in 2024 Ongoing
+Time Frame: Ongoing Quantified Objectives:

-Quantified Objectives:

 For Hello Housing ADU One Stop Shop: Assist at least 3 more homeowners over the course of the contract for a total of 20 homeowners helped.
 Pending funding allocation from the Board of Supervisors, issue an RFP for Hello Housing or another consultant to continue the one-stop-shop.